CommonWealthRobotics/bowler-kernel/design.md

     - The kernel must internally have a method to run a script with a list of devs to implement the gRPC API call to run scripts.
   - A method to load a robot from a robot config file specified as a file specifier and a connection method.
     - A connection method can be a device connection method (e.g. UDP or HID) or a simulator.
-- A script is given a string containing a JSON object.
+- When a script is run it is given a string containing a JSON object.
 The schema of this object is:
   - A dictionary of script environment variables.
 This is not to be confused with the operating system's environment variables or the JVM's environment variables.
 - Scripts have persistent storage.
-Scripts can modify files "on disk" and these changes need to make their way to the user's machine. !
-RFC: When is this needed?
-I can't think of a use case.
+There is an interface method in the kernel's API that gives you a `Path` that the script can perform any file io inside.
+The changes inside this directory will be sync'd to a directory inside the project when the script is finished running.
+This directory is shared between all scripts.

 ### Plugin Manager